star-history/star-history/public/blog/cli-tool-for-llm.md

 ![open-interpreter](/blog/assets/cli-tool-for-llm/open-interpreter.webp)

-And yes, Open Interpreter's author wrote the aforementioned Tweet.
+And yes, Open Interpreter's author wrote the Tweet above.
 Hard to imagine why.

 ## llm

-llm is a command line for running prompts against LLMs, getting the results back on the command-line and also storing the prompt and response in a SQLite database.
+[llm](https://github.com/simonw/llm) is a command line for running prompts against LLMs, getting the results back on the command-line and also storing the prompt and response in a SQLite database.
 Currently, OpenAI models are supported by default, but you can install plugins to make other LLMs available.

 To get it working, you need to install the tool, put your OpenAI API key somewhere it can find, and voila, start playing with it.
 Try asking it to translate your release notes to French, and the outputs will be directly prompted to your Terminal.